MarielleBaelemans/ComputationalMusicology/README.md

 ![BarGraphColor](BarGraphColor.png)

 Because the playlists differ in amount of songs, it is way better to visualise this with percentages.
+The example visualisation dr. Burgoyne made for our lecture was luckily for me fitting for my portfolio.
+He told us that Energy and Valence are mostly used in music cognition for measuring emotion is music.
+This made me change my way of doing it in the research, so for now on I'll use energy, valence, mode and tempo as variables.
 ![PlaylistVxE](PlaylistVxE.png)

  Because I was not completely happy with the way the major/minor differences was visualised, I changed the pallette to 'Set1', which gave me a red/blue distinction.
 It kinda looks like an abstract painting now!
   ![PlaylistVxE](PlaylistVxER.png)

   While the Top2000 makes a clear line from the left bottum corner to the right top corner, my playlist really clusters at the left.
 There is a cluster at the left bottum corner, which would mean that my music is partly 'sad'.
 There's also a cluster at the middle of the buttom of this graph, what would be an 'anger' cluster.

   What this graph still misses is the 'tempo' factor.